dylanrichardson/tower-of-hanoi/README.md

 This program allows a human or computer to play the Tower of Hanoi.
 It displays the tower configurations in the console using the [bitmap2console](https://github.com/drich14/bitmap2console) library.
+It was built for MHS Intro to Data Structures.

 [Video of human example](https://www.dropbox.com/s/3cqfnegek1d3m1g/hanoi_human.mp4?dl=0)